ecociel/mcp-app-python/README.md

 **It is designed as a clear, practical starting point for developers who want to:**

   - Build custom UI components that appear inside ChatGPT
   - Serve local interactive interfaces to the model
   - Understand how to expose MCP tools, resources, and widgets
   - Run a local OpenAI app that ChatGPT can interact with

-If you're curious about how to make local OpenAI app that ChatGPT can interact with MCP protocol, this repo shows the simplest possible working example.
+If you're curious about how to make local OpenAI app that ChatGPT can interact with MCP protocol, this repository shows the simplest possible working example.

 ---
 ## 📌 Overview